Medicare Hospital Fund Runs Out in 2026

 What can consumers do to help ensure Medicare is around for the long haul?
 Here are two actions you can take:

 - Be as healthy as you can be, regardless of age.
 The biggest drivers of healthcare costs are illness and injury.
 It is well-known that poor diet and lack of physical activity contribute to many chronic illnesses, disability and early death.
 Consumers can apply self-discipline to better eating and greater exercise, consistent with their income and neighborhood.
 Eat your fruits and vegetables.
 Exercise five times a week for a half-hour each.
 Plus, do muscle-strengthening exercises at least twice a week.
-CDC published a report this week, that found less than ¼ of adults ages 18 to 64 met the leisure time physical activity guidelines.
+CDC published a report last summer, that found less than ¼ of adults ages 18 to 64 met the leisure time physical activity guidelines.
 We know we can do better.
 Help save Medicare by your personal actions and choices.

 We welcome your comments about healthcare costs and the value of Medicare.
 (We ask for your email, but do not show it to the public.
 It will be kept private.)